xuxuxu-ni/deepblueprints/README.md

 ```

 ## Notice
- * the association attribute name in the model should EXACTLY same as the associate model's name, like :
+ * the association attribute name in the model should be EXACTLY same as the associate model's name, like :

 ```javascript
 /**